lawrancejing/handle-esxi-hosts-vcenter-python/README.md

 - Move an ESXi Host from a cluster to another
 - Remove an ESXi Host from the vCenter inventory

-+ Get the vCenter inventory
+Bonus: Print out the vCenter inventory

 Those moduels use pyVmomi (VMware vSphere API Python)